samroberton/bureaucracy/README.md

 Using `bureaucracy`, you define state machines with enumerated states, responding to events which trigger state transitions and which effect the world by calling transition functions on those transitions.
+You describe your views in a declarative "view tree" data structure which says "when my state machine hierarchy matches this state, call this (pure) function to render this bit of my view, giving it the data the state machine is managing to render".

 State machines compose in two ways: